High Shear Mixing FAQs

 Q: Where can I see a Silverson High Shear mixer in action?

 A: Give us a call – one of our reps will be happy to arrange a site visit and bring a mixer in to try on your process.
-We also provide mixers on free trial and rental terms, as well as, operating a test facility where you can visit us and carry out production scale trials on your materials for free.
+We also provide mixers for on-site trial and rental terms, as well as, operating a test facility where you can visit us and carry out production scale trials on your materials for free.
 Alternatively, go to our Trade Shows page, which gives details of where we will be exhibiting our range of high shear mixers.

 Q: Are Silverson mixers 3-A approved?